asmagill/mjolnir_asm/README.md

 Development space  for Mjolnir modules under mjolnir._asm

-Once a module has been packed and deployed via it's packe mechanism, a separate repository is created for each specific module.
+Once a module has been packed and deployed via it's package mechanism, a separate repository is created for each specific module.
 This repository contains modules in development, or possibly in-progress updates to deployed modules which haven't been published yet.

 Currently available: